niyacv27/react_context_app/README.md

 Login form

-Theme toggle button
+Theme Toggle component

-API user display
+API User Display

-Context solution example
+Context Solution Example

-This replaces props drilling with clean, managed global state access.
+This shows how useContext solves the problem of props drilling.

 4️⃣ Fetching API Data Using useEffect + Context

-Data is fetched from:
+The project fetches user details from:

 https://jsonplaceholder.typicode.com/users/1

-The response is stored globally in ApiUserContext and displayed in:
+The result is stored in ApiUserContext and displayed in:

 Navbar (name + email)

 Footer (company + city)

-No props are used — the data comes entirely through context.
+All components access this data through context, not props.

 5️⃣ Updating Global Data

-A profile interface allows users to update their name.
+The user can update their name through the Profile section.

-When the name is updated:
+When updated:

-The change propagates to all components instantly
+The name updates globally

-Navbar updates
+Navbar updates instantly

-Profile updates
+Profile updates instantly

-Deep context example updates
+Deep context example updates instantly

-This demonstrates global state synchronization.
+This demonstrates real-time global state management.

 6️⃣ Mini Project – Login Application

-The app includes a complete login system:
+A functional login system was created with Context.

+Features:
 ✔ Login Form

-Takes:
+Accepts:

 Name